 Fatty food may feel like a friend during troubled times, but new research suggests that eating just one meal high in saturated fat can hinder our ability to concentrate.

-Their performance on the test was worse after eating the high-saturated-fat meal than after they ate the meal containing a healthier fat, signaling a link between that fatty food and the brain.
+Their performance on the test was worse after eating the high-saturated-fat meal than after consuming the meal containing a healthier fat.

 Researchers were also looking at whether a condition called leaky gut, which allows intestinal bacteria to enter the bloodstream, had any effect on concentration.
 Participants with leakier guts performed worse on the attention assessment no matter which meal they had eaten.